Syrian rebels control border crossings with Iraq, Turkey

 At Jarablus, 400 km (250 miles) northwest of Damascus, activists said military and intelligence personnel pulled out from the nearby border town of Ain al-Arab, inhabited by members of Syria's Kurdish minority.

-In neighboring Iraq, Zamili urged the Iraqi government to send extra troops to the border, al-Iraqiya television said.
+In neighbouring Iraq, Zamili urged the Iraqi government to send extra troops to the border, al-Iraqiya television said.

 Iraq said earlier this month it had reinforced security along its 680 km (420 miles) desert border with Syria, making it Iraq's most heavily guarded frontier.